 The UN Environment Programme (UNEP) is supporting countries implement the new sustainable development agenda by ensuring the integration of the environmental dimension into national policies and building capacity to tackle these issues and track progress.
 The four core principles that underlay UNEP’s approach to the 2030 Agenda include: integration, universality, human rights and equality, and innovation.

 With most of SDGs focused on the environment, UNEP works towards achieving targets on a variety of cross-cutting themes:

-- By working towards improving global air quality and eliminating harmful levels of lead in paint, UN Environment is contributing to Goal 3 and Goal 12 which aim to ensure healthy lives for all, and promote the environmental sound management of chemicals to minimize their effect on humans and the environment.
+- By working towards improving global air quality and eliminating harmful levels of lead in paint, UNEP is contributing to Goal 3 and Goal 12 which aim to ensure healthy lives for all, and promote the environmental sound management of chemicals to minimize their effect on humans and the environment.

 - UNEP is supporting the U.S. government and other key organizations to halve food waste at the retail and consumer level by 2030 to achieve Goal 12 and specifically, Target 12.3.

 - UNEP works throughout North America and globally to achieve Goal 14 to conserve oceans from marine debris through the Global Programme of Action for the Protection of the Marine Environment from Land-based Activities.